hazae41/dstorage/README.md

 ## Communication

-A few modes of cross-origin communication are available depending on your use-case.
+A few modes of cross-origin communication are available depending on your constraints.

-### Service-worker to service-worker (recommended)
+### Service-worker to service-worker communication (page-bootstrapped)

-If you need APIs available on a service-worker (e.g. IndexedDB), you can use this mode.

-You can use cross-origin service-worker to service-worker communication bootstrapped by an iframe.

-You just need a page to bootstrap the communication from your service-worker to the other service-worker.
+You just need to open a server page to bootstrap the communication from your service-worker to the server service-worker.

+You must keep one server page open in order to keep the server service-worker running.

 This communication continues to work even a few seconds after all pages are closed (~30 seconds on Chromium).

 When the communication is closed, just reopen a new bootstrap page.

+### Page to service-worker communication (page-bootstrapped)

+This is the same as above but this time the communication is closed once you close the client page.

+### Service-worker to service-worker communication (iframe-bootstrapped)

+Only available on Chrome with `document.requestStorageAccess({ caches: true })`.

+You use an iframe to bootstrap the communication and maintain the server service-worker running.

+No page is opened except when asking for user interaction.

-### Page to service-worker
+### Page to service-worker communication (iframe-bootstrapped)

-This is the same as above but this time the communication is closed once you close the page.
+This is the same as above but this time the communication is closed once you close the client page.

 ## APIs